Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 • Brain MRI.
 This very detailed picture of the brain helps doctors see if there is a problem with the pituitary gland or the brain that might be causing GH deficiency.

-Treatment for GH deficiency is a growth hormone shot every day.
-Parents learn how to give these shots at home so they don't need to go to the doctor's office for them.
+Treatment for GH deficiency is a growth hormone shot that replaces what the body isn’t making.
+Parents learn how to give these shots at home so kids don't need to go to the doctor's office for them.

 The endocrinologist will tell you how often your child should come in when treatment starts.
 At each visit, the doctor: